Can I get a mortgage with my credit rating?

 Check your credit history

-Before applying for any mortgage, you should always check your credit report carefully, to establish if there is any reason why your application could be refused.
-You can obtain a copy of your report from one of the major credit rating agencies, which include Experian, Equifax and TransUnion.
+Before applying for any mortgage, you should always check your credit report carefully.
+This way, you can establish if there is any reason why your application could be refused.
+You can obtain a copy of your report from one of the major credit rating agencies, which include Experian, Equifax, and TransUnion.

 What else mortgage lenders need to know

 As well as looking at your credit report, lenders will usually ask you to supply several other bits of information before they agree to offer you a mortgage.

 For example, they will want to see pay slips from your employer.
 If you are self-employed, they’ll typically ask to look at three years’ worth of accounts and bank statements to see how you manage your money.

 The lender will also ask what other debts you have.
 So, you’ll need to be ready to disclose if you have any personal loans or credit cards.
 If possible, it’s a good idea to try to pay these down before applying for a mortgage, as this will demonstrate that you take a responsible approach to your finances.

 Always try to pay any bills on time too, as late payments will, again, have a negative impact on your credit history.

 What are the benefits of having a good credit score?